imfsiddiqui/brepo/docs/CONTRIBUTING.md

   - The branch name after `{type}/` will be all in lowercase, words separated by dashes (`-`).
     - Example: `feat/add-login-endpoint`, `fix/typo-in-readme`
 - **Make your changes** and **add tests** if applicable.
 - **Commit** your changes following the [Conventional Commits](https://www.conventionalcommits.org/) format with emoji prefixes.
-See [.github/copilot/commit-instructions.md](/.github/copilot/commit-instructions.md) for details.
+See [Commit Instructions](/.github/copilot/commit-instructions.md) for details.
 - **Push** to your fork and **open a pull request**.

 #### 🔀 Pull Request Process